 - 1. Students will be given patient information the day prior to the practicum experience.
-Some research is required before the clinical experience so that students have a reasonable understanding of the reason for hospitalization, type of surgery and the nursing care the patient(s) might require.
+Research is required before the clinical experience so that students have a reasonable understanding of the reason for hospitalization, type of surgery, and the nursing care the patient(s) might require.
 Students will complete written nursing care plan(s) prior to arriving at practicum. - 2.
 Safe nursing care is required.
 The instructor has the responsibility to assist students to provide safe and comfortable care for the patients.
 Students are expected to take responsibility for errors and to document them according to agency and BCIT policy.
 Students whose care is unsafe may be removed from the practicum setting.
 (See Guidelines for Students in the Nursing Program.) - 3.
 Students can expect to attend a weekly practicum conference.
 Students and the instructor have a joint responsibility to see that these conferences are meaningful.
 They will decide when the conferences will be scheduled each week and how the conference will be structured.
-A one hour a week conference is suggested.
+A one hour a week conference is suggested. - 4.
+Students will complete a written midterm and final evaluation that shows evidence that course outcomes are being met.

-Reflective Thinking Activity
+■ Reflective Thinking Activity

-- 1. Students will keep a journal during this course. - 2.
-The instructor will discuss journal writing requirements for this course during orientation week.
+- 1. Students will keep a journal during this course.
+The reflective journal must demonstrate sufficient thoroughness and thought in order to be accepted. - 2.
 The student's journal will be confidential between the student and the teacher.
 Sharing of any part of the student's writing will only occur when both student and teacher have given written permission.